-Results indicate that PTFE is indeed a very effective insulator; the interior of the pressure vessel heats and cools slowly (Fig. 10).
-It takes 90 to 95 minutes for the interior of the pressure vessel to reach within 20 $^{\circ}$ C of the target temperature and an additional 30 to 35 minutes to reach within 10 $^{\circ}$ C of the target temperature.
-The pressure vessel takes $^{\sim}$ 90 minutes to cool to room temperature once removed from the oven.
+Results indicate that PTFE is indeed a very effective insulator; the interior of the pressure vessel heats and cools slowly (Fig. 13).
+It takes 90 to 95 minutes for the interior of the pressure vessel to reach within 20 °C of the target temperature and an additional 30 to 35 minutes to reach within 10 °C of the target temperature.
+The pressure vessel takes ~90 minutes to cool to room temperature once removed from the oven.

-Given the heating ramp up and cool down times for the PTFE-lined pressure dissolution vessel, samples spend only $^{\sim}2$ h of a 4 h leaching step within 10 $^{\circ}$ C of the target temperature.
-As such, a sample leached in three consecutive 4 h steps spends $^{\sim}6$ h within 10 $^{\circ}$ C of the target temperature.
-Conversely, a sample leached in a single 12 h step spends $^{\sim}10$ h within 10 $^{\circ}$ C of the target temperature - $^{\sim}4$ h longer than the step-leached sample.
-Volume loss estimates for KR18-04 further support this conclusion; volume losses for crystals treated by stepwise chemical abrasion (Fig. 8) are lower than volume losses for crystals chemically abraded for a single 12-h step (McKanna et al., 2023; their Fig. 18).
+Given the heating ramp up and cool down times for the PTFE-lined pressure dissolution vessel, samples spend only $^{\sim}2$ h of the 4 h leaching step within 10 $^{\circ}$ C of the target temperature.
+As such, a sample leached for 12 h in three consecutive 4 h steps spends $^{\sim}6$ h within 10 $^{\circ}$ C of the target temperature.
+Conversely, a sample leached in a single 12 h step spends $^{\sim}10$ h within 10 $^{\circ}$ C of the target leaching temperature - $^{\sim}4$ h longer than the step-leached sample.
+Volume loss estimates for KR18-04 further support this conclusion; estimated volume losses for stepwise chemical abrasion (Figure 5) are generally lower than the estimated volume losses presented by McKanna et al., (2023; their Fig. 18) for zircon from the same sample aliquot that were chemically abraded for a single 12-h step.

-We estimate that our dated residues have been leached for a duration equivalent to a single ~8 h leaching step on the basis of a 10 °C threshold.
-Given our U-Pb results, we conclude that zircon chemically abraded at 180 °C for a single 8 h step are "undercooked" and will likely produce data affected by residual Pb-loss and/or leaching-induced artifacts.
-Unfortunately, we cannot comment on the efficacy of the routinely practiced 12-hour leaching at 180 °C used in many labs, except to say it is likely more effective than the results for residues presented here.
-Zircon samples chemically abraded at 210 °C for a single 8-h leach are likely to produce geologically meaningful results.
+On the basis of the 10 °C threshold, we estimate that our dated residues have been leached for a duration equivalent to a single ~8 h leaching step.
+Given our U-Pb results, we conclude that zircon chemically abraded at 180 °C for a single 8 h step are "undercooked" and will likely produce data affected by residual Pb loss and/or leaching-induced artifacts.
+Zircon samples chemically abraded at 210 °C for a single 8-h leach are more likely to produce geologically meaningful results.
+Unfortunately, we therefore cannot comment on the efficacy of the routinely practiced 12-hour leaching at 180 °C used in many labs, except to say it is likely more effective than the results for residues we present here.

-5.4 The relationships between alpha dose, Pb-loss, and zircon dissolution: Moving toward a more predictable model for chemical abrasion
+4.4 The relationships between alpha dose, Pb loss, and zircon dissolution: Moving toward a more predictable model for chemical abrasion